Scareware: What It Is, Examples, and How to Remove It

 How does scareware work?

 Phishing emails are another way to spread scareware.
-Hackers will send you an email using a spoofed email address (an address that looks similar to a real company's) with a warning that your device is infected and that you should download antivirus software.
+Hackers may send you an email using a spoofed email address (an address that looks similar to a real company's) with a warning that your device is infected and that you should download antivirus software.
 Alternatively, the email may ask you for sensitive information so tech support can resolve the issue.

-Scareware also utilizes social engineering by posing as trusted sources.
-Scareware pop-up notifications are usually designed to look like they came from a professional source.
-They may use similar logos or names to trusted antivirus software.
+A key trait of scareware is its dependence on social engineering.
+It's a strategy to psychologically manipulate users into doing certain actions.
+Scareware pop-up notifications are usually designed to look like they came from a professional source, often mimicking the logos or names of trusted antivirus software.

 Office Depot and its vendor, Support.com, agreed to pay the Federal Trade Commission $35 million as a settlement for a tech support scam.[1]
 The companies were accused of deceiving customers to download a free "PC Health Check Program," which would begin aggressively selling diagnostic and repair services customers didn't need.

 Apps are also used to spread scareware.
 An app called AntiVirus for Android was removed from Google Play after it was reported to send fake virus detection results to users.
-The app would then charge a premium service to "remove" the viruses it supposedly detected.
-The app was downloaded and installed between 1 million and 5 million times before the scareware was noticed.

 Some well-known scareware programs you should be aware of include: